ytongbai/ViTs-vs-CNNs/README.md

 # Are Transformers More Robust Than CNNs?

-Pytorch implementation for NIPS 2021 Paper: [Are Transformers More Robust Than CNNs?](https://arxiv.org/pdf/2111.05464.pdf)
+Pytorch implementation for NeurIPS 2021 Paper: [Are Transformers More Robust Than CNNs?](https://arxiv.org/pdf/2111.05464.pdf)

 Our implementation is based on [DeiT](https://github.com/facebookresearch/deit).